 If you’re in Prague for more than a few days a trip out of town is a nice way to take a break from the city.
-We offer a whole range of day trips from Prague including a coach trip to Cesky Krumlov in South Bohemia.
-If you prefer independent travel we’ve put together this short trip diary, with useful info on getting around and things to see.
+We offer a whole range of day trips from Prague and although you can day trip to Cesky Krumlov, we advise against it and instead spending the night.
+We’ve put together this short trip diary, with useful info on getting around and things to see.

 On this trip we stopped off in Ceske Budejovice, home of the original Budweisier beer before continuing on to Cesky Krumlov, a UNESCO world heritage site.

 Whilst you could hire a car, train or bus will work out much cheaper and less stressful.
 Both stop in Ceske Budejovice, which is about 35-50 minutes before Krumlov, depending on mode of transport.
 If travelling by train ask for a group return ticket (there are discounts for multiple travellers and return combined).
 You can buy a ticket straight through to Cesky Krumlov and break your journey at Ceske Budejovice.
 If travelling by bus you’ll need to buy tickets for each individual part of the journey, also there are no discounts for group travel.
 We recommend the Student Agency Yellow Express service.
 Their buses are modern, air conditioned, have comfortable seats, free wifi and on-board movies.
 Trains by contrast are something of a time warp to the 70s.
 If you’re breaking your journey you could take the train to C.B. then the bus to C.K.
 Timetable information is available from IDOS.